ucrcsedept/galah/docs/v0.3-spec/bootstrapper.rst

 The minimum required version of Python available on the VM is version 2.6 (the same version requirement as the Galah server codebase).

+The module ``bootstrapper.protocol`` should be used when communicating the bootstrapper.
+In addition, make sure that any changes to that file that break the interface are then updated here.

 ## Bootstrapper Protocol

-Once the bootstrapper starts up it will accept TCP connections on port ``51749``.
+Once the bootstrapper starts up it will accept TCP connections on port ``40``.

 ### Framing

-Messages to the bootstrapper should follow the format ``COMMAND NUM_BYTES PAYLOAD`` or the ASCII encoded message type followed by a space, the number of bytes in the payload (encoded as an ASCII encoded string containing the number) followed by a space, followed by the payload (meaning of the payload depends on the command).
+Messages to the bootstrapper should follow the format ``COMMAND NUM_BYTES PAYLOAD``: an ASCII encoded message type followed by a space, the number of bytes in the payload (encoded as an ASCII encoded string containing the number) followed by a space, followed by the payload (encoding depends on the command).
 Any newline and space characters printed before a message are ignored (useful when interacting with the bootstrapper over telnet).
 For example, the following stream contains two well framed messages:

 .. code-block:: json